Norrodar/Windows-10-Optimizer-Batch/README.md

 ## Often used apps
 This apps will be installed automatically.
-You can edit the list by using chocolatey: https://chocolatey.org/packages
+You can edit the list by using [chocolatey packages](https://chocolatey.org/packages)

 - 7zip
 - battle.net